-21 PREVENTION OF PUBLIC NUISANCE
+22 PREVENTION OF PUBLIC NUISANCE

-Public nuisance includes any noise generated as a result of the activities at the premises including the behaviour of customers whilst arriving, leaving or at the premises.
+Public nuisance includes any noise generated as a result of the activities at the premises including the behaviour of customers whilst arriving, leaving or at the venue.
 This may include noise from customers' cars arriving, car stereo systems, car horns, vocal noise from customers, or those that transport customers to and from the venue, revving engines, litter and the obstruction of public highway.
 The area where such problems could occur may extend beyond the immediate vicinity of the premises.

-- 21.2 When applicants for Premises Licences or Club Premises Certificates are preparing their operating schedules, the matters dealt with in this annex should be carefully considered as a means to prevent public nuisance. - 21.3 Whether or not any risk assessment shows them to be necessary in the individual circumstances of any premises will depend on a range of factors including the nature and style of the venue, the activities being conducted there, the location of the premises and the anticipated clientele of the business involved. - 21.4 Necessary conditions for Premises Licences and Club Premises Certificates will also depend on local knowledge of the premises.
+- 22.2 When applicants for premises licences or club premises certificates are preparing their operating schedules, the matters dealt with in this annex should be carefully considered as a means to prevent public nuisance. - 22.3 Whether or not any risk assessment shows them to be necessary in the individual circumstances of any premises will depend on a range of factors including the nature and style of the venue, the activities being conducted there, the location of the premises and the anticipated clientele of the business involved. - 22.4 Necessary conditions for licences and certificates will also depend on local knowledge of the premises.

-21.5 Planning
+22.5 Planning